JackPikatea/pikatea-documentation/docs/PikateaMacropadCustom/Readme.md

 Sometimes the device doesn't work as expected.
 If this is the case, we can do a replacement/repair up to 3 months after receiving your device.

 Have some advice or need more help?
 Let us know on [Discord](https://www.pikatea.com/discord) or through our [Contact Us](https://www.pikatea.com/pages/contact-us) form.

-## Deej software
-We used to support Deej but have since fazed it out of our firmware.
-If you want info on this, please ask in our [Discord](https://www.pikatea.com/discord) server.

 <Footer/>